-Definition of Degrees of Freedom
+Degrees of Freedom Definition

+What are degrees of freedom in statistics?
 Degrees of freedom are the number of independent values that a statistical analysis can estimate.
 You can also think of it as the number of values that are free to vary as you estimate parameters.
 I know, it’s starting to sound a bit murky!

-Independent Information and Restrictions on Values
+Independent Information and Constraints on Values

 Suppose we collect the random sample of observations shown below.
-Now, imagine that we know the mean, but we don’t know the value of an observation—the X in the table below.
+Now, imagine we know the mean, but we don’t know the value of an observation—the X in the table below.

 The mean is 6.9, and it is based on 10 values.
 So, we know that the values must sum to 69 based on the equation for the mean.